Case study 🕵️♀️ Mosaic for Jetpack Compose

 Overview on how to write a client library for the Compose compiler and runtime ⚙️

-Mosaic is a library created by @JakeWharton for building console UI that relies on the Jetpack Compose compiler and runtime.
-Here is a sneak peek on how a counter for the console could be coded (extracted from the library docs):
+Mosaic is a library created by Jake Wharton for building console UI that relies on the Jetpack Compose compiler and runtime.
+Here is a sneak peek of how to write a counter app for the console (a sample included with the library):

 runMosaic